klebs6/klebs-general/hydro2/hydro2-operator-derive/README.md

 1. An `enum` (named `YourStructIO`) to represent each of the operator's input and output variants.
 2. Implementations of all required port traits (`PortTryFromN`, `PortTryIntoN`, etc.) for robust type conversions on each port.
-3. An implementation of the `Operator<YourStructIO>` trait itself, including an asynchronous `execute(...)` method that matches inputs, calls your specified function, and packages outputs into the appropriate enum variants.
+3. An implementation of the `OperatorInterface<YourStructIO>` trait itself, including an asynchronous `execute(...)` method that matches inputs, calls your specified function, and packages outputs into the appropriate enum variants.
 4. A hidden operator signature struct that implements `OperatorSignature`, mapping your input/output types to each port index.

 ### Core Use Cases